 What sets the Seychelles apart from so many other holiday destinations is its wide variety of islands, each one with its own particular geography, character and history.
 Experiencing more than one island during your stay is a must and will add a dimension to your holiday experience that you will never forget.
 Whatever your choice, a regular network of air and sea transport operating out of the principal island of Mahe will cater for most itineraries.
 Ferry services, domestic flights, and even helicopter transfers are available on a daily basis to many of the islands.

 Mahe, Praslin and La Digue are the main islands that you need to put on your itinerary when traveling to the Seychelles.

 - Mahe is the largest island in size and population, with a dramatic mountainous interior, thick Jurassic rainforest, and plenty of bays and coves to explore.

 - Ringed with exquisite white-sand beaches and impossibly clear waters, Praslin is the Seychelles’ second largest island, with only a handful of villages scattered around its territory.

-- La Digue, where time has stood still and life is blissfully serene, features the archipelago’s most iconic beaches (such as world-famous Anse Source D’Argent) and they can be enjoyed in (relative) tranquility.
+- La Digue, where time has stood still and life is blissfully serene, features the archipelago’s most iconic beaches (such as world-famous Anse Source D’Argent) and can be enjoyed in (relative) tranquility.

-If you spend one week in the Seychelles and you like to do some island hopping, then I suggest the following itinerary:
+If you spend one week in the Seychelles and you like to do some island hopping, I suggest the following itinerary: